-4.2.7 Detector Signal, Isolation & Marking
+4.2.4 Detector Signal, Isolation & Marking

-a.
 Prior to investigating the detector signal, a signal marker shall be placed to the rear of the signal ensuring the excavation works towards the signal.
 Isolation markers can be used in conjunction with signal markers.
 Extreme caution shall be taken when placing these markers to ensure that they are carefully positioned and allow enough distance and achieve excavation depth before encroaching on the signal.

-4.2.8 Excavation
+4.2.5 Signal Investigation through Manual Excavation

 - a.
 Once the precise location of the signal has been identified using the metal detector, the source of the signal shall be investigated to identify it.
-This shall be done through excavation. - Excavation (Sapping) is used to reveal the identity/source of the signal.
+This shall be done through excavation. - b.
+Excavation is used to reveal the identity/source of the signal.
 A hole is dug (trenching) a minimum of ten centimetres back from the nearest point of the signal to a minimum depth of fifteen centimetres (when the clearance depth is 13cm).
 The trowel (or similar tool) is used to slowly remove the soil towards the location of the source of the signal.
 Any excessive pressure and abrupt movements with the trowel shall be avoided.
-If an object is not located after conducting excavation to the required depth, the Supervisor will decide whether further investigation is required.
+If an object is not located after conducting excavation to the required depth, the will decide whether further investigation is required.

-4.2.9 Actions on Locating Metal
+4.2.6 Actions on Locating Metal

-a.
 The metal shall be carefully removed from the ground and placed in the metal contamination/collection pit.
 The areas where the metal was removed from shall be checked visually and with the metal detector for additional signals, prior to moving forward.

-4.2.10 Actions on Locating Mine/ERW
+4.2.7 Actions on Locating Mine/ERW

-- a.
-The deminer shall stop mine clearance activities, place a mine marker a minimum ten centimetres before the mine/ERW and notify the supervisor through the chain of command.
-The supervisor is responsible for ensuring a qualified person carries out all actions relating to the removal or destruction of the mine/ERW in situ.
-The lane may be cordoned and mine clearance activities started in a new lane.
+a.
+The deminer shall stop, place a mine marker a minimum ten centimetres before the mine/ERW and notify the Team Leader through the chain of command.
+A qualified person shall carry out all actions relating to the removal or destruction of the mine/ERW in situ.
 No personnel shall be allowed past a located mine/ERW in a one-metre-wide clearance lane.
-In circumstances where the mine/ERW is not destroyed or removed immediately, the deminer shall be moved to an alternative lane. - b.
+In circumstances where the mine/ERW is not destroyed or removed immediately, the deminer shall be moved to an alternative lane.

+b.
 Note: The No4 is considered a no touch mine and shall always be destroyed in situ.

-4.2.11 Disposal of Mine/ERW
+4.2.8 Disposal of Mine/ERW

-a.
+- c.
 Where possible all mines/ERW should be destroyed in situ.
-If this is not possible, or proves to be impractical, the mines/ERW shall be manually neutralised/disarmed and moved to a secure location.
+If this is not possible, or proves to be impractical, the mines/ERW may be manually neutralised/disarmed and moved to a secure location, subject to prior approval from the NMAA/UNMAS-UNMISS.
 All Anti-Tank mines shall be pulled prior to neutralising/disarming.
 Any Anti-Personnel mines suspected of being booby-trapped shall be pulled prior to neutralising/disarming.
 The planned destruction of located mines should be carried out during or after each working day unless a specific safety hazard (or lack/limited amount of explosives) prevents this.
-Only qualified EOD personnel shall conduct demolitions or render safe procedures.
+Only qualified EOD personnel shall conduct demolitions or render safe procedures. - d.
+Where mines/ERW are not destroyed on the day that they are found, the case shall be reported to NMAA/UNMAS-UNMISS; they shall be accurately reported in the organisation's daily clearance log and destroyed as soon as possible.
+If they are not destroyed by the end of the working week, the organisation shall ensure they are included on the daily progress report for the task and submitted to the NMAA/UNMAS-UNMISS with an explanation given.